ortus-docs/commandbox-docs/usage/parameters/piping_into_commands.md

 package show name | sed s/hello/goodbye/ | package set name=''
 ```

 This takes a package name, replaces some text, and sets it back in all in one line.
-One benefit is that Windows users don't have a native `sed` command in their OS, but those commands inside a CommandBox Recipe will execute consitently on any machine.
+One benefit is that Windows users don't have a native `sed` command in their OS, but those commands inside a CommandBox Recipe will execute consistently on any machine.

 ## Piping From The OS